ArchiveBox/ArchiveBox/README.md

 #### Archiving Private URLs

-If you're importing URLs containing secret slugs or pages with private content (e.g Google Docs, CodiMD notepads, etc), **you may want to disable some of the extractor modules to avoid leaking private URLs to 3rd party APIs** during the archiving process.
+If you're importing URLs containing secret slugs or pages with private content (e.g Google Docs, unlisted videos, etc), **you may want to disable some of the extractor modules to avoid leaking private URLs to 3rd party APIs** during the archiving process.

 ```bash
 # don't do this: